Malvern (Vic.)

 Malvern displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Malvern's dwelling structure, as per the latest Census, consisted of 45.8% houses and 54.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+The latest Census evaluation showed that Malvern's dwelling structure was 45.8% houses and 54.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Malvern stood at 43.2%, with mortgaged dwellings at 29.3% and rented ones at 27.6%.
 The median monthly mortgage repayment was $3,057, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Malvern was $450, compared to Melbourne metro's $390.
-Nationally, Malvern's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median weekly rent in Malvern was $450, compared to Melbourne metro's $390.
+Nationally, Malvern's mortgage repayments were significantly higher at $3,057 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing